janarbo/meal-ting-pot/journals/janar_bokeyhan.md

 * We installed tailwindcss together.

 ###  Thurday 4-13-2023
-* I finished frontend of get all profiles by using redux, and made it rendered as card style,this feature allows customer users to be able to choose their prefered chef and order food from chef profile detail page.
+* I finished the frontend of the get_all_profiles function using Redux and made it render as card style.
+This feature allows customer users to choose their preferred chef and order food from the chef profile detail page.

 ### Friday 4-14-2023
 * I finished frontend of profile form by using redux, this feature allows chef users to edit their profile information after they logged in.
-* When I input the phone number, I found that the phone number type is integer which has limited max size, so I changed the data type to BIGINT.
+* When I inputted the phone number, I found that the phone number type is an integer, which has a limited max size.
+So, I changed the data type to BIGINT.
 * I also created the endpoint for get all tags, which can populate the tags for drop down menu in profile form.

 ### Monday 4-17-2023
-* We worked as a group, Ted led as driving, we worked on the deployment today, we ran into a CORS issue in the deployment logs.
+* We worked as a group, Ted led as driver, we worked on the deployment today, we ran into a CORS issue in the deployment logs.

 ### Tuesday 4-18-2023
 * Ted led as driving, we worked on the deployment, we were able to get our backend running, but got CORS error from gitlab authentication.